If quick editing and witty dialogue are your jam, get in loser, because Baby Driver will take your on a road-trip to a highway of it.

 Baby Driver follows the story of a young man named Baby (Ansel Elgort) with a debt on his hands, he’s the getaway driver, but here’s the catch, he’s gotta listen to his beats while driving.

 Edgar Wright is back as the writer/director of his new film Baby Driver – this time he has thrown comedy aside and aimed solely for character development and non-stop thrills in this action crime thriller.
-With the relatively new actor Ansel Elgort playing the lead character Baby and A-list actor Kevin Spacey as the calculated mastermind of the squad, Baby Driver balances characters and their personalities to keep each individual feeling fresh and new.
+With the relatively new actor Ansel Elgort playing the lead character Baby – Baby Driver balances characters and their personalities to keep each individual feeling fresh and new.
 This film delves into some imagery throughout the story but it’s mostly a heist film, and a love story thrown within to up the stakes.
 I’m glad the film dipped into Baby’s character as a whole – despite Baby being loosely based off James Sallis’ Drive (2005) novel; this doesn’t detract from the originality of the character, yes he is quiet, yes he is and isn’t a hero, so there are some themes which carry over, but he feels like a full character.
-Kevin Spacey, Jamie Foxx, Jon Hamm, and Eiza Gonzalez are all members of the crew that perform the heists and are all fantastic additions to their respective roles; with each character feeling like they could have had their own standalone film, both Jon Hamm and Kevin Spacey were standout.
+Jamie Foxx, Jon Hamm, and Eiza Gonzalez are all members of the crew that perform the heists and are all fantastic additions to their respective roles; with each character feeling like they could have had their own standalone film, with Jon Hamm being the standout.
 Lily James plays the love interest and was placed in the film to further explore Baby’s character; she was great in this role just like the rest of the cast, though I felt the love story was a tad abrupt.
 We also get an unexpected performance from Baby’s foster father as a mute older man and father-figure to Baby throughout the story; he provides an additional emotional kick that the story utilized extremely well.

 Baby Driver is a story that exists for its characters; it follows its own instinct in what to do next and it never has any real story revelations to try and impress the audience, it utilizes its characters and displays itself as a kick ass action film successfully.
 In the end, the overall structure of the film had some pacing issues and did feel slightly uneventful in the grand scheme of things – however, just by watching the film it becomes evident that each scene has been given absolute care, on a smaller scale, it’s handled so well, on a larger scale, Wright could have benefited from focusing on some more arcs in the story.
 None of this really detracts from the film being a master-class in visual action, and it truly gets your heart pounding in the tension driven moments.